RobertRingel/LearningTasks4Programming/Java/05_AbstractClasses/TheManagerIsNotAbstract.md

 ## Learning Task: The manager is not abstract

 Read the given Java code of the class AbstractEmployee and Manager.
 Run the Manager class.
-Talk about the given code with another student inorder to obtain an understanding.
+Talk about the given code with another student in order to obtain an understanding.

 Express your understaning in a written a brief description of the two classes.